egXcoder/Study-Repository/database/parts/data_migration.md

 ## Why?

 - You want to refactor your database:
-    - Split a huge table into smaller, more manageable tables.
     - Change the schema (column types, collation) without downtime.

 - Partitioning